louisbarrett/gpt3/README.md

   -o string
         Output file name
   -p string
-        prompt to send to gpt3 such as generate <lang> code to <something> (default "generate golang code to run paralell commands")
+        prompt to send to gpt3 such as generate <lang> code to <something>
+  -s    Use stdin as input
 ```